nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 Once you have set up SmartGit's [GitHub Integration](./GitHub-integration.md), you can begin using these models with minimal configuration (see below).

 If you have a paid GitHub Copilot subscription, you’ll have access to additional models.
-Please refer here for available [GitHub Models](https://github.com/marketplace/models).
+Please refer to this link for available [GitHub Models](https://github.com/marketplace/models).

 #### parameters

-The _parameters_ setting allows additional model-specific parameters defined in JSON format (see examples below).
+The _parameters_ setting allows for additional model-specific parameters defined in JSON format (see examples below).

 #### enabled

-Can be used to forcefully disable the usage of this LLM configuration; this is especially useful when defining LLMs in your global `~/.gitconfig`.
+Can be used to disable the usage of this LLM configuration forcefully; this is especially useful when defining LLMs in your global `~/.gitconfig`.

 ### `ai-commit-message` Configuration Options